How to Choose the Best Data Transfer Cable

 Before you buy, take a quick look at the ports on your devices.
 Most modern laptops, tablets, and phones use USB-C, making a versatile USB-C to USB-C cable a great choice.
 The good news is that newer cables are backward compatible.
 For instance, a high-quality USB4 cable will work perfectly with your older devices that have USB 3.2 or even Thunderbolt 3 ports.
 You’ll also want to check your power source.
 Many modern fast wall chargers include both USB-C and USB-A ports, so make sure your cable matches the port you plan to use for the fastest speeds.

-Match the Cable Specs to Your Gear
+How to Match Cable Specs to Your Gear

 Think about what you’ll use the cable for most often.
 Are you looking for the fastest possible charge for your laptop and phone?
 Do you need to transfer massive files between an external drive and your computer?
 Or are you connecting to a high-resolution monitor?
 High-performance ProSeries USB-C cables are designed to handle all of these tasks, delivering both high-speed data and significant power.
 Matching your cable’s capabilities to your primary need ensures you get the performance you paid for, whether you're powering up at your desk or using a fast portable power bank on the go.